Updated by Bobby

 2. Strymon Volante

 The Volante is a unique alternative to the TimeLine, offering an analog-style echo pedal that runs digital algorithms through an analog preamp.
 You also get reverb and a looper with playback control, all of which compliments the digital echo effects nicely.
+Delay and reverb are always a nice combination if you're wanting to generate some more "spacey" ethereal sounds.

-It's meant to model more of an analog sound with tape, studio, and drum echo types, along with a spacing control that allows you to set the timing of the echo pattern.
+The Volante is designed to model more of an analog sound with tape, studio, and drum echo types, along with a spacing control that allows you to set the timing of the echo pattern.

-Strymon Volante Price Tools (updated live)
+Strymon Volante Price Table (updated live)

 IDEAL FOR: Those prioritizing analog sounds, looping, and reverb.